Grocery-Party/groceryparty.org/README.md

 ### Grocery Party

-An organization to advocate for a groccery store in [Lawerencvile](https://en.wikipedia.org/wiki/Lawrenceville_(Pittsburgh)).
+An organization to advocate for a grocery store in [Lawerencvile](https://en.wikipedia.org/wiki/Lawrenceville_(Pittsburgh)).